Lobbying in the United States: Taxpayer-funded lobbying

 Taxpayer-funded lobbying is when one taxpayer-funded entity lobbies another taxpayer-funded entity, usually for more taxpayer-funds.
 In the United States this typically takes place in the form of State-level agencies or municipalities devoting part of their budget to lobby the State government for a larger budget.

+Three Pathways Lobbyist Influence

+Transactional

+Lobbyist provide money to public officials in exchange for political access and influence.
+This form of lobbying is used as a tactic for inside lobbying.
+The United States in known for using transactional.

+Persuasion

+Persuade public officials by providing information, which could lead to a change in officials stances on policy positions.
+This form of lobbying is used as a tactic for inside lobbying.

+Mobilization

+Lobbyist mobilize the public, interest group, stake holders, in order to increase the chance of achieving their goals.
+This form of lobbying is used as a tactic for outside lobbying.
+The EU is known for using mobilization.

 History of lobbying

 The Federalist Papers, in which Framers Madison, Hamilton and Jay strove to sway public opinion, could be considered according to current usage as an outside lobbying effort.

 The Constitution was crafted in part to solve the problem of special interests, today usually represented by lobbies, by having these factions compete.
 James Madison identified a faction as "a number of citizens, whether amounting to a minority or majority of the whole, who are united and actuated by some common impulse of passion, or of interest, adverse to the rights of other citizens, or to the permanent and aggregate interests of the community", and Madison argued in Federalist No. 10 that there was less risk of injury by a narrowly focused faction in a large republic if any negative influence was counteracted by other factions.
 In addition, the Constitution protected free speech, including the right to petition the government, and these rights have been used by lobbying interests throughout the nation's history.
 There has been lobbying at every level of government, particularly in state governments during the nineteenth century, but increasingly directed towards the federal government in the twentieth century.
 The last few decades have been marked by an exponential increase in lobbying activity and expenditures.